 The term "bribe" is not statutorily defined.
-Both bribes and unjust enrichment are considered bribes under the Criminal Law and are determined by the court on a case-by-case basis without any de minimis threshold.
-According to Taiwanese courts, a bribe refers to money or any property that has monetary value and unjust enrichment refers to any tangible and intangible interests that can meet one's needs or satisfy one's desires, which is not limited to economic interests (for example, food, sexual hospitality or the discharging of a debt).
+Both bribes and unjust enrichment are considered bribes under the Criminal Law and the Anti-corruption Statute, and are determined by the court on a case-by-case basis without any de minimis threshold.
+According to Taiwanese courts, a bribe refers to money or any property that has monetary value, and unjust enrichment refers to any tangible and intangible interests that can meet one's needs or satisfy one's desires, and is not limited to economic interests (for example, food, sexual hospitality or the discharging of a debt).